 What is the audition process FOR COMEDY?

 Comedy auditions require a short performance of no more than five minutes.
 Applicants may perform original material or may choose from a selection of comedic monologues provided for auditions.
 Applicants must also supply an original written piece which can include but isn't limited to: screenplays, humour or satire pieces, original jokes, or short stories.
 Following the audition, applicants will need to sit an interview to discuss their performance and written pieces.

-Sounds good, but what if I don't live in Victoria right now or I'm super far away?
+Sounds good, but what if I don't live in Victoria right now or PLAN ON STUDYING ONLINE?

 Trust us, you're not alone.
-Many students come from interstate or even overseas as International Students!
-If you live outside of Victoria but would like to apply for one of our courses, we can set up an interview via Skype or phone and can organise an online audition if necessary.
-We also make exceptions for those who live in country Victoria, where travel can take up to two hours or more—just ask our Future Student Team to see what options are available to you.
+Many students study online or come from interstate or even overseas as International Students!
+If you live outside of Victoria but would like to apply for one of our courses, we can set up an interview via Skype, Zoom or phone, and can organise an online audition.
+Typically, we also make exceptions for those who live in country Victoria, where travel can take up to two hours or more—but due to social distancing and current restrictions, all interviews will be happening online anyway.